-The people who served during one of the saddest events in human history are remembered in a famous Washington D.C. landmark, and in this post, you’ll discover the ultimate list of Korean War Veterans Memorial facts.
+The people who served during one of the saddest events in human history are remembered in a famous Washington D.C. sight, and in this post, you’ll discover the ultimate list of Korean War Veterans Memorial facts.

 1. The Memorial is located in West Potomac Park